violaaas/music/guide/ClickTrack.md

 "Beats per bar" to 3.

 Update the "Number of bars" setting to the number of bars in the piece of music being performed, and add two extra bars to give your performance the chance to prepare.
+For example, if the piece is 80 measures long, generate an 82 measure click track.
 Make sure to communicate the preparation measures to the performers, either in your Recording Plan, or directly.

 If you want the click track to provide a different pitch for downbeats, update the "MIDI pitch of strong beat" setting to a number different than the "MIDI pitch of weak beat".
 Each number corresponds to a specific half step in a chromatic scale